CardiffARS/cardiffars.github.io/content/events/roundtable-2020-index.md

 ### GNU Radio Workshop

 On the following day, Sunday March 8th, there will be a hands on Introduction to GNU Radio and Software Defined Radio.

-More info coming soon, please send an email to officers@cardiffars.org.uk if you are interested.
+<a href="/events/2020/gnuradio-workshop" class="button is-link">More Information</a>

 ## Location